 You Gotta Have Friends Blogathon 2016, No 27

 This Beaches review was submitted as a Main Feature review, for the You Gotta Have Friends Blogathon run by Moon in Gemini.
-This film also features in a smaller review in the Garry Marshall tribute post.
+This film also features in a wee review in the Garry Marshall tribute post.
 There are other reviews with Hershey in With Six you Get Egg Roll and Black Swan.
 John Heard appears in Awakenings and has a tribute HERE.
 James Read starred in Hotel and Fantasy Island.